kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

   - selector:             # a regular Kubernetes selector
       matchExpressions:
       - {key: os, operator: In, values: [darwin, linux]}
+    # url for downloading the package archive:
     url: https://github.com/example/foo/releases/v1.0.zip
+    # sha256sum of the file downloaded above:
     sha256: "208fde0b9f42ef71f79864b1ce594a70832c47dc5426e10ca73bf02e54d499d0"
-    files:                # copy the used files out of the zip file
+    files:                     # copy the used files out of the zip archive
-    - from: "unix/*"
-      to: "."
+    - from: "/foo-*/unix/*.sh" # path to the files extracted from archive
+      to: "."               # '.' refers to the root of plugin install directory
-    bin: "./kubectl-foo"  # path to the plugin executable after extracting files
+    bin: "./kubectl-foo"  # path to the plugin executable after copying files above
   shortDescription: Prints the environment variables.
   # (optional) use caveats field to show post-installation recommendations
   caveats: |